5 tips that will help you save money in Singapore

 #3 Save $ on internet connection

 As with most destination hit-list countries, you won’t have any trouble staying connected in Singapore.
-Whether you’re connecting to hotspots or investing in a SIM, staying connected in the city is child’s play.
+Whether you’re connecting to hotspots or investing in a SIM, staying connected in Singapore is extremely easy.
 If you are really on a tight budget and don’t want to fork out extra cash for a SIM card, I highly recommend downloading the Wireless@SG app beforehand.
 The app will automatically find and connect to the nearest WiFi hotspots around you.

 However, if you are like me and prefer to have access on the go, investing in a SIM card is a must.
 Usually, I just pick up a pre-ordered 4G SIM card or Portable WiFi router at the airport, but because I arrived in the early morning hours this was not an option for me.
 I ended up buying a SIM at one of the Currency Exchange counters for a hefty SG$18.
 Not pocket friendly at all.